Seroquel: 7 things you should know

 - Sedation - which may affect your ability to drive or operate machinery.
 Avoid alcohol.

-- May cause a lowering of blood pressure - this may be particularly noticeable when going from a sitting to standing position and may increase the risk of falls.
+- May cause a lowering of blood pressure - this may be particularly noticeable when going from a sitting to a standing position and may increase the risk of falls.
 Seroquel may also increase blood pressure in some people.

 - Interaction or overdosage may cause serotonin syndrome (symptoms include mental status changes [such as agitation, hallucinations, coma, delirium], fast heart rate, dizziness, flushing, muscle tremor or rigidity, and stomach symptoms [including nausea, vomiting, diarrhea]).
 Another serious syndrome called Neuroleptic Malignant Syndrome (NMS) has also been reported; symptoms include high body temperature, muscle rigidity, and mental disturbances; discontinue Seroquel immediately and seek urgent medical advice if symptoms of NMS develop.